 b.
-Click on the Number Format button to bring up the Format Cells dialog, and select currency, zero decimal positions.
-Press OK on both dialogs to set the format.
+Click on the Number Format button (see Figure 10.20) to bring up the Format Cells dialog, and select currency, zero decimal positions.
+Press OK on both dialogs to set the format (see Figure 10.21).

-Figure 10.20: Value Field Settings [10-20-valueFieldSettings.tif]
+Figure 10.20 Value Field Settings [10-20-valueFieldSettings.tif]

-Figure 10.21: Format Cells [10-21-formatCells.tif]
+Figure 10.21 Format Cells [10-21-formatCells.tif]

 c.
 Likewise, select Work, Number Format, Number, and zero decimal positions.
 Add a comma to the work field.

 d.
 You can also use the standard Excel formatting controls available on the Home tab.
-Just remember to select all of the appropriate cells in the table before doing your formatting.
+Just remember to select all of the appropriate cells in the table before doing your formatting (see Figure 10.22).

-Figure 11.22: Power Pivot Chart Change [10-22-pivot7.tif]
+Figure 10.22 Power Pivot Chart Change [10-22-pivot7.tif]

 13. When you’re happy with your results, save them.
 Ultimately you will need to save them to SharePoint if you want to share your report, but you can save locally and upload if you prefer.
 Saving directly to SharePoint via Excel enables you to control what parts of your workbook are visible to those with whom you are sharing.
-See “How to Publish Only Parts of an Excel Report and Specify Parameters” for more details.
+See the section titled “How to Publish Only Parts of an Excel Report and Specify Parameters” for more details.

 Office Web Apps

-Depending on your environment, if a user navigates to a SharePoint library and opens an Excel file stored there, SharePoint may automatically open up a full page using the Excel Web App web part.
-This may cause you a point of confusion, as Excel Web App is a web part that is a separate, but more fully functional version of Excel Web Access.
+Depending on your environment, if a user navigates to a SharePoint library and opens an Excel file stored there, SharePoint may automatically open up a full page using the Excel Web App Web part.
+This may cause you a point of confusion, as Excel Web App is a Web part that is a separate but more fully functional version of Excel Web Access.

-In our discussion above, we’ve been working with the Excel Web Access web part.
-That web part is essentially read only.
-While spreadsheets displayed via that web part can be manipulated to interact with pivot tables and charts, and to even accept parameters into certain cells that can in turn trigger formula processing, the underlying spreadsheet remains unchanged.
+Earlier we worked with the Excel Web Access Web part, which is essentially read only.
+While spreadsheets displayed via that Web part can be manipulated to interact with pivot tables and charts and even to accept parameters into certain cells that can in turn trigger formula processing, the underlying spreadsheet remains unchanged.

-Excel Web App is a part of a separately licensed suite of tools called “Office Web Apps.”
-Office Web Apps are designed to provide near Excel client level functionality for MS Office applications run from a web browser.
-The web part includes a view mode (much like Excel Web Access) and an Edit mode.
+Excel Web App is a part of a separately licensed suite of tools called Office Web Apps.
+Office Web Apps are designed to provide near-Excel client-level functionality for MS Office applications run from a Web browser.
+The Web part includes a view mode (much like Excel Web Access) and an Edit mode.
 Edit mode presents the workbooks and spreadsheets in a way that looks much like the client.
-There are some differences however.
+There are some differences, however.

-Included functionality:
+Included Functionality

-Data Entry.
+Data entry

-Formulas.
+Formulas

-Basic Formatting.
+Basic formatting

-Tables, including sorting and filtering.
+Tables, including sorting and filtering

-Interaction with existing Pivot Tables and Pivot Charts.
+Interaction with existing pivot tables and pivot charts

-And maybe the most interesting functionality, multi-user co-authoring.
-This means if two users are working on the same document at the same time from different browsers, the changes that one user makes will be reflected on the other user’s copy, in near real time.
-For those who think that this is not a good thing, that behavior can be prevented by using document control, i.e. checking the document out before editing.
+Perhaps the most interesting functionality: Multi-user coauthoring (This means if two users are working on the same document at the same time from different browsers, the changes that one user makes will be reflected on the other user’s copy, in near real time.
+For those who think that this is not a good thing, that behavior can be prevented by using document control [i.e., checking the document out before editing].)

-Not Supported:
+Not Supported

-Creating Charts and Pivot Tables.
+Creating charts and pivot tables

-Query Tables.
+Query tables

-Both web part versions allow you to open the document in the Client version.
-That option is configurable for Excel Web Access when you’re defining the web part properties, as are a number of other options.
+Both Web Part versions allow you to open the document in the Client version.
+That option is configurable for Excel Web Access when you’re defining the Web Part properties, as are a number of other options.

 The overall suite of Office Web App tools includes online companions for Word, Excel, PowerPoint, and OneNote.
-Like Excel, each of these apps may have some differences with the client version.
-Usage requires an Internet connection, and Internet Explorer, Firefox, or Safari browsers.
+As with Excel, each of these apps may have some differences with the client version.
+Usage requires an Internet connection and Internet Explorer, Firefox, or Safari browsers.

 If You Like Dashboards, Wait Until You See PerformancePoint